vatatav/development_standards/docs/llm_interaction_rules.md

 ## IV.
 General Workflow

 1.  **Consult the User Profile:** Refer to **the `user_profile_for_llm_assistance.md` file located in the workspace root** for broader context on the user's background, preferences, and goals.
-2.  **Follow Procedures:** Strictly follow all defined procedures for logging, handover, and takeover as documented in the `development_standards` project.
+2.  **Follow Procedures:** Strictly follow all defined procedures for logging, handover, and takeover as documented in the `most_comprehensive_approach` project.
 3.  **Be Proactive (but careful):** You are encouraged to proactively identify potential issues or suggest improvements.
 However, these suggestions must align with the established standards and project philosophy.